karatepicke/reactnd-would-you-rather/README.md

 # Would You Rather - Project

 This is my version of the "Would-you-rather"-project for Udacity's React-Redux course.
 The project is written in React (js/jsx), CSS and HTML and implements the third-party-libraray Redux for state-management.
+It utilizes the "Semantic UI" - Library for UI-elements.

 The project has been created with `create-react-app`.